NikiforDragov/Best-Books-Angular/README.md

 # Angular Project Best-Books 2023

 Small website where users can post their favorite books.
-Using Angular for front-end, Firebase as backend ang Bootstrap
+Using Angular for front-end, Firebase as backend and Bootstrap

 ## Short info and functionalities: